MIT-LCP/mimic-code-paper/main.md

 ## Data import

 A prerequisite for using much of the code in the MIMIC Code Repository is access to the MIMIC-III Database, so we provide scripts to enable researchers to build the MIMIC database in a variety of database systems including PostgreSQL, MySQL, Oracle, and MonetDB.
-The set of core clinical concepts which have been extracted using structured query language (SQL)\footnote{All queries have been developed and tested using PostgreSQL 9.5.1.} are as follows.
-Additionally, we seek to provide introduction to the data.
-Tutorials are provided to give new users and introduction to the MIMIC database.
-A cookbook of sample code is provided to introduce new users to the database in a friendly way.
+The set of core clinical concepts which have been extracted use ISO standard syntax to enhance portability<sup>[1](#footnote1)</sup>.

+-<a name="footnote1">1</a>: All scripts were tested with PostgreSQL v9.5.1.

 ## Concepts extracted